Groups

 • The Funeral Ministry Team & Bethany Bereavement Support Team

-New Members for the team are always welcome.
-Should you be interested in joining the team or would like more information, please contact the Parish Office.
+New Members for the both teams are always welcome.
+Should you be interested in joining the teams or would like more information, please contact the relevant Parish Office.

 • Extraordinary Ministers of Holy Communion